 To Empower Your Scrum Teams, Provide Mission Protection

 Scrum coaching and training usually focuses on strengthening your Dev Teams’ collaboration, empowering Scrum Mastering and Product Ownership.
 These ingredients are all required for Scrum Teams to achieve high-quality results.
-But a key ingredient is missing in creating the conditions for success: what 3Back calls Mission Protection.
+Yet, a key ingredient is missing in creating the conditions for success: what 3Back calls Mission Protection.

 Examples of leadership providing Mission Protection: